8 Key Points to Remember When Interpreting Data in a PhD Thesis

 8. Have a Backup Plan

-Things do not always go as planned.
+Things don’t always go as planned.
 If you encounter data quality problems, sample size issues or other unexpected factors reducing the statistical significance and statistical power of your findings, you may need to return to the data collection stage.
 Make sure that you always have a contingency plan for any emerging difficulties including personal ones.
 In some scenarios, it may be better to return to your analysis phase several times to improve its quality than to work with sub-optimal data and suffer the consequences.